History of Mexico City: Conquest of Tenochtitlan

 After landing near the modern-day city of Veracruz, Hernán Cortés heard about the great city and also learned of long-standing rivalries and grievances against it.
 Although Cortés came to Mexico with a very small contingent of Spaniards, he was able to persuade many of the other native peoples to help him destroy Tenochtitlan.

 For a time, these allied peoples made use of the arrival of the European in the hopes of creating a world freed of Aztec domination.
 Spanish objective, however, was that they themselves would benefit from the destruction of Tenochtitlan, making the native peoples not free, but rather more subservient to the Spaniards than they were to the Aztecs.

 Moctezuma, then-chief of the Aztecs, had been receiving accounts of the Europeans' arrival since their ships (reported as towers or small mountains on the eastern sea) arrived in the Yucatán then Veracruz.
-First-hand accounts indicate that the Aztec were under some impression that Cortés was the god Quetzalcoatl.
+First-hand accounts from Spaniards indicate that the Aztec were under some impression that Cortés was the god Quetzalcoatl.
 According to these reports, the direction of the ships' arrival and because of the Spaniards light skin, long beards and short hair fit a prophecy about this god's return.
 This motivated Moctezuma to send gifts to the Spaniards when they arrived in Veracruz.
+This has now been heavily criticised by historians, who believe that the Spaniards THOUGHT the Aztecs thought they were Gods, but there is little evidence from Mexica sources that this was the case, instead, Moctezuma was probably following known rules of statecraft established and sent gifts to demonstrate they did not plan on immediately attacking the newcomers.